egarza/egarza.github.io/index.md

 I'm a promoter and user of *Open Science* and *Open Access* initiatives.

 ### Research Interests
 My research focuses on finding neuroimaging biomarkers in neuropsychiatric conditions that could be used for diagnosis or treatment evaluation.
-Currently, my main focus has been in Substance Addiction.
+Currently, my main focus has been in Substance Addiction and Connectomics.

 ### Current Positions
 * Researcher in Medical Sciences, [National Institute of Psychiatry](http://www.inprf.gob.mx), Mexico City, Mexico. (physical location)